dochardi/node-red-contrib-discord-dh-bot/README.md

 * Send private messages to users.
 * Send and edit embed messages.
 * Add attachments to messages.
-* Edit, reply, delete messages in a channel.
+* Edit, reply, delete, info messages in a channel.
 * Publish messages to announcements channels.
 * React to messages with emojis.
 * Listen for reactions on a message.